 There is something about this abstinence-based program that works.
 In today’s current standing of recovery, where many in the medical and addictions field want to promote and encourage medication-assisted treatment, it can be easily confusing as to why AA or NA is even necessary.
 Many will think, “Well, I’m on Suboxone or Vivitrol, so why do I need to attend a support group?”
 Countless times over, these medications fail to live up to their promise without the necessary work done to address underlying issues and the emotional and spiritual well-being of the individual.

 While we can say that AA does work, our Northeast addictions treatment center also acknowledges that 12-step recovery will only take the individual as far as they’re willing to go.
 In other words, their level of involvement greatly contributes to how much they get out of the experience.
 This means that AA participants who attend meetings regularly and actively participate in other forms of 12-step work will see more improvement in their recovery and sustain abstinence longer than those who do the bare minimum.

 Some may never understand, and some may never care to try.
 That’s okay.
 Nevertheless, for those in the medical and addictions field that have little to no understanding of Alcoholics Anonymous, it is most definitely crucial for lasting sobriety.
 Whether it is a model you agree upon or not, to underutilize it in the alcohol treatment process based on a lack of understanding is incredibly detrimental to the individual.

-With that said, if you have difficulty conceiving the idea of an abstinence-based model of recovery or the purpose behind Alcoholics Anonymous, attempt speaking to a member of Alcoholics Anonymous; or, read Dr. Galanter’s book.
-Either way, you’ll walk away with a better scope of what it is to be a part of this mysterious fellowship so many have come to rely on.
+With that said, if you have difficulty conceiving the idea of an abstinence-based model of recovery or Alcoholics Anonymous and how it works, you can connect to a member of Alcoholics Anonymous through our Clearbrook rehab locations, or you can read Dr. Galanter’s book.
+Either way, you’ll walk away with a better scope of what it is to be a part of this mysterious fellowship that so many have come to rely on.